didx-xyz/aries-cloudapi-python/docs/Common Steps.md

    }
    ```

-7. (Optional) Look through 1. prover's and 2. verifier's webhooks and see that the presentation is acknowledged.
+7. (Optional) Look through the prover and verifier's webhooks and see that the presentation is acknowledged.
 Alternatively, GET the proof records and check the `state` field.

-_Note: There are multiple flows this "dance" can be "danced".
-For further details, you may want to refer to the corresponding [official Aries-RFC](https://github.com/hyperledger/aries-rfcs/tree/main/features/0037-present-proof)._
+_Note: There are multiple flows to this "dance".
+For further details, you may want to refer to the [official Aries-RFC](https://github.com/hyperledger/aries-rfcs/tree/main/features/0037-present-proof)._